sharma-kshitij-ks/sharma-kshitij-ks/README.md

     👯 I’m looking to collaborate on real world projects related to AI, ML, and Data Science.
 </ul>

+<p>Artificial intelligence is the beauty of a mind without boundaries, shaping our world with data-driven elegance.</p>

 <h2>Connect with me</h2>